HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 The Sitecore Razl scripting engine has been completely re-designed.
 Sitecore Razl now uses PowerShell to script Razl operations.
 All operations available in the old scripting engine have been implemented as PowerShell cmdlets.
 In addtion to the high-level operation cmdlets, Sitecore Razl provides PowerShell cmdlets to perform all low-level operations Sitecore Razl uses.
 This allows the developer to create very robust scripts to manipulate the Sitecore items as they are copied between servers.

+The Sitecore Razl PowerShell CmdLets require at least PowerShell 5.1

+### Scripting in previous versions of Razl
+The Razl PowerShell CmdLets provide all of the same script functionality as previous versions of Razl, along with the flexibility of PowerShell.
+If you are looking for documentation on the previous version, please see: [Razl XML Scripts](./xml_script.html)

 ### Sitecore Razl PowerShell Connections

 Connections define how Sitecore Razl should connect to a Sitecore instance.
 The connections are created with a PowerShell Cmdlet and are stored in a variable for later use.